 Landscape photography tuition;

-Twin share accommodation on Day 2, 3, 4 and 5 (single rooms available at extra cost);
+Single accommodation on Day 1 and twin share accommodation on Day 2, 3, 4, 5 and 6 (single rooms available at extra cost, please enquire);

 Transport throughout the tour to all locations from start/finish point in Hobart; and

-Breakfast, lunches, snacks and water throughout Day 2 - Day 6.
+Breakfast, lunches, snacks and water throughout the tour.

 What to bring

 Camera, lenses, spare batteries and charger, lots of memory cards

 Circular Polariser (other filters optional)